perfect-perfect/react-portfolio/README.md

 ## Description
 ---
-This is my professional React portfolio.
-This will be a resource for myself and potential employers.
-Employers can access my previous works and determine whether I am the proper fit for the position they are looking to fill.
+This is my professional programming portfolio.
+Employers can use this website tp access my previous work.

 ## Features
 ---